housecurve/housecurve.github.io/docs/tuning/time_align.md

 * Subwoofers may have a polarity switch (often labelled “phase”) or a dial that permits adjusting phase from 0 to 180 degrees.

 Most audio systems will have a combination of these adjustments and **experimentation will be required** to figure out what works best.

+HouseCurve supports two methods of time aligning speakers.

+- [Magnitude method](#time-align-using-magnitude).
+This is the simpler of the two methods, but it can be less accurate.

+- [Phase method](#time-align-using-phase).
+This method is more accurate, but it requires more steps to measure correctly.

 ### Time align using magnitude